CZ-NIC/knot-resolver/doc/config-experimental.rst

 *********************
-Experimental Features
+Experimental features
 *********************

-The functionality and API of experimental features may changed or be dropped without any advance notice.
+Following functionality and APIs are in continuous development.
+Features in this section may changed, replaced or dropped in any release.

 .. toctree::
    :maxdepth: 1

+   daemon-scripting
    modules-experimental_dot_auth
-   daemon-scripting